adelana107/adelana107/README.md

 <div align="center">

-## 🌟 **"Turning coffee into code, ideas into interfaces, and problems into elegant solutions — one colorful commit at a time!"** 🌟
+🌟 "Turning imagination into code and challenges into elegant designs — one brilliant commit at a time!"

 </div>